A Helpful Guide for Understanding Your Most Powerful Dreams

 • Babies or family members

-As you can see, frightening situations are not at all uncommon when dreaming.
+As you can see, frightening situations are not uncommon in dreams.
 Each of these themes contains meaning, and the daily stressors in our lives contribute to dreams of this nature (we will touch more on these themes later!).

 Stress, anxiety, and substance abuse can also contribute to nightmares.
 While they seem rather scary at the moment, even nightmares are dreams that we can learn from.